Kildare lockdown lifts as 53 Covid-19 cases and no new deaths reported in the State

 Family of children with Covid-like symptoms must self-isolate ahead of test results, public health officials say

-18/08/2020 An almost empty town center pictured this afternoon in Kildare town, in the second week of COVID-19 lockdown in the county..
-Picture Colin Keegan, Collins Dublin
+An almost empty town center pictured during lockdown in Kildare town.
+File photograph: Colin Keegan/Collins Dublin

 A further 53 Covid-19 cases were reported in the State, with no further deaths, NPHET confirmed on Monday evening.